malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness.md

 # Conclusions

 The motivation for this work was threefold.
 Firstly, to offer a more complete and concrete theory of the mechanisms behind consciousness and to show how consciousness and high-level thought relate to each other.
-Secondly, to show that those physical mechanisms are sufficient for the subjective experience of consciousness.
+Secondly, to attempt show that those physical mechanisms are sufficient for the subjective experience of consciousness.
 And thirdly, to form a basis for future research into artificial general intelligence.

 I have presented a detailed theory of those mechanisms.
 Some areas of the theory are speculative and need further corroborating evidence in to be certain that they represent how human consciousness arises.
 However, the stated mechanisms are simple enough that they can be emulated easily using our current technology, and I am confident that it will prove useful for future research.